pedra/astro-sw/packages/astro-sw/README.md

 ## TODO:

 - [ ] Add WorkBox support.
-- [ ] Create a "use example" application.
+- [x] Create a "use example" application. ✔
 - [ ] Create a video tutorial to answer all your questions with:
 	- Use of CACHE in browsers
 	- Controlled Fetch